digitalscraps/impetus/README.md

 clone this repo and start styling base styles such as:

-typography-
+-typography
-buttons and links
+-buttons and links
-color
+-color
-navigation
+-navigation
-user interactions with forms, checkouts
+-user interactions with forms, checkouts